 A math design pattern is a reusable way to organize reasoning.
 Common examples include:

-• rewriting the problem in a simpler representation
+• rewriting: moving the problem into a simpler representation

-• tracking an invariant, meaning a quantity that does not change under allowed moves
+• invariant: a quantity that does not change under allowed moves

-• using parity, meaning whether a quantity is even or odd
+• parity: whether a quantity is even or odd

-• breaking a hard problem into smaller cases
+• casework: breaking a hard problem into smaller cases

 These are not formulas to memorize and plug in.
 They are ways to notice structure before you start computing.